Terrorism in Australia: Attempted assassination of Eddie Funde (1989)

 In 1989, two Skinhead youths, inspired by the Australian-based neo-Nazi National Action group, fired shotguns at the home of African National Congress representative Eddie Funde in an assassination attempt.
 Head of National Action, James Saleam, was sentenced to three-and-a-half years in jail for ordering the assassination.
 The trial judge described the assassination as "an act of naked political terrorism".

 Perth French Consulate bombing (1995)

 In 1995, terrorists firebombed the French Consulate in Perth.

 Abortion clinic attack (2001)

 On 16 July 2001, Peter James Knight, described as an "obsessive anti-abortionist" who lived alone in a makeshift camp in rural New South Wales, attacked the East Melbourne Family Planning clinic, a privately run clinic providing abortions, carrying a rifle, and large quantities of kerosene and lighters.
 He shot and killed a security guard at the clinic before his capture and arrest.
 He was charged and convicted of murder, and was sentenced to life imprisonment with a non-parole period of 23 years.
 Australian terrorism academic Clive Williams listed the attack amongst incidents of politically motivated violence in Australia.

+Holsworthy Barracks terror plot

+Five arrested for an Islamist terrorist plot uncovered in August 2009 targeting Holsworthy Barracks—an Australian Army training area with automatic weapons.
+Given lengthy prison terms, the judge called them an ongoing threat to society as long as they were unrepentant of their jihadist attitudes.
+Connected with the Somali-based terrorist group al-Shabaab.